inspire-eu-validation/metadata/common/resource-title.md

 # Resource Title

-**Purpose**: Know the title of the resource in a clearly understandable way.
+**Purpose**: A non-empty title of the described data shall be provided.

 **Prerequisites**

 **Test method**

-* Check the readability and clarity of the metadata [title](#title).
+Check the readability and clarity of the metadata [Title](#title).
 Its content will be a free text element not empty in the metadata language.
-* The multiplicity of the element is one.
+The multiplicity of the element is one.

 **Reference(s)**